 Lymphatic massage helps reduce swelling and bruising after fat removal surgery by stimulating lymph flow in the area where it has been performed.

-Lymph massage involves gently rubbing a circular motion over the skin to stimulate lymph nodes located around the surgery site.
+Lymph massage involves gently rubbing a circular motion over the skin to stimulate lymph nodes around the surgery site.

 The technique should be done gently but firmly for about five minutes every hour for three days after surgery.